Evaluation of the Efficacy of the Individually Adjusted Therapy Scale (ATI) on the Addiction Severity (AjusT)

 Detailed Description

 Addiction is one of the most prevalent psychiatric disorders in general population.
 In the DSM-5, substance abuse and substance dependence have been combined into a single substance use disorder and gambling disorder is now reclassified in the new substance-related and addictive disorders category.
 Moreover, a criterion assessing the craving has been added.
 The management of craving is an important focus of addiction treatment as craving is often linked to relapse.
 Several cues could precipitate the craving.
 Some of them are substance-related or gambling-related, some other are more person-specific.
 Recent studies have revealed that those "individual cues" are highly predictive of craving and relapse, and suggest that they are involved in addiction chronicity.
 The awareness of these cues and the intensity of the craving are important to tailor a better treatment adapted to the patient's need in order to prevent relapse.
 The aim of this study is to evaluate the efficacy of a program that includes an Individually Adjusted Therapy scale (ATI) to help the clinician to modulate the level of care regarding of the patient's risk of relapse (based on cues, intensity and frequency of the craving).
-The study will consist in a randomized controlled trial comparing 2 groups of participants that are seeking treatment for substance use disorder (alcohol, opiates, tobacco, cannabis, cocaine) or gambling disorder in an outpatient addiction clinics in France (four inclusion sites).
+The study will consist in a randomized controlled trial comparing 2 groups of participants that are seeking treatment for substance use disorder (alcohol, opiates, tobacco, cannabis, cocaine or any other substance) or behavioral addiction in an outpatient addiction clinics in France (four inclusion sites).

 All the participants will be assessed with several questionnaires that evaluate the history and the severity of addiction.